otrv4/otrv4/otrv4.md

 ```
 START

-  This is the initial state before an OTR conversation starts.
-The only way to
+  This is the initial state before an OTRv4 or OTRv3 conversation starts.
+The
-  enter this state is for the participant to explicitly request it via some UI
+  only way to enter this state is for the participant to explicitly request it
-  operation.
+  via some UI operation.
 Messages sent in this state are plaintext messages.
-If a TLV type 1
+If
-  (Disconnected) message is sent in ENCRYPTED_MESSAGES state, transition to this
+  a TLV type 1 (Disconnected) message is sent in ENCRYPTED_MESSAGES state,
+  transition to this state (except when the session is expired).
+Note that this
-  state.
-Note that this transition only happens when TLV type 1 message is sent,
+  transition only happens when TLV type 1 message is sent, not when it is
-  not when it is received.
+received.

 WAITING_AUTH_R